UlikGames/AmongUsBot/README.md

 //Command is used to revive a player. au!revive [@user]
 ```
+## 📄 License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/UlikGames/AmongUsBot/blob/main/LICENSE) file for details.

 ## 🎫 Additional Comments
 Have any questions about the bot, errors and more join the [support server](https://discord.gg/pqyVkQB)! <br>